ta-dow/holy/README.md

 <b>Project Statement</b>

-This satirical web project reframes Montreal’s deteriorating roadways through the visual and rhetorical language of luxury jewellery.
+This satirical website reframes Montreal’s deteriorating roadways through the visual and rhetorical language of luxury jewellery.
 Rather than proposing a technical solution to infrastructural decay, the project interrogates its normalization by transforming potholes into objects of desire.
-Drawing on the branding conventions of high-end retailers such as Tiffany & Co., the website presents potholes as rare, certified diamonds.
-Gemological criteria such as carat, cut, colour, and clarity are translated into diameter, fracture pattern, asphalt tone, and surface condition.
+Drawing on the branding conventions of high-end jewellery retailers, the website presents potholes as rare, certified diamonds.
+Gemological criteria such as carat, cut, and colour are translated into diameter, shape, and prevalence.

 The project’s visual identity reinforces this tension.
-A deep monochromatic red evokes both luxury and unease, suggesting heritage while alluding to the extractive violence historically associated with the diamond trade.
-It also references Montreal’s own civic branding, grounding the satire in a familiar visual language.
-This duality mirrors the condition of Montreal’s streets themselves: surfaces that appear maintained through repeated patching, yet conceal deeper structural instability.
+A deep monochromatic red evokes both luxury and blood, suggesting heritage while alluding to the extractive violence historically associated with the diamond trade and the real dangers of neglecting public infrastructure.
+It also references Montreal’s civic brand colour, a vivid red that anchors the project in a familiar visual identity.

+If you want to help, you can <a href="https://montreal.ca/en/how-to/report-pothole" target="_blank">report a pothole</a>.
+Website by Gabrielle Michaud.

 <br>